Refinancing an expensive existing loan into a new agreement

 What is debt restructuring?

-Refinancing involves replacing one or more existing loans with a new loan.
-The aim is to benefit from better terms such as lower interest rates, reduced monthly payments, or an adjusted repayment period.
+With debt restructuring, you replace one or more existing loans with a new loan.
+The aim is to benefit from better terms such as lower interest rates, a lower monthly instalment, or a term that has been adjusted.

 What costs are incurred when refinancing?

-The main cost item is the early repayment penalty that your old bank charges for lost interest income.
-For installment loans, this fee is legally limited to a maximum of one percent of the remaining debt.
+The main cost item is the early repayment charge, which your old bank charges for the lost interest income.
+For personal loans, this fee is limited by law to a maximum of one per cent of the outstanding balance.

-Usually, you will need the same documents as for a new loan: pay slips from the last three months, complete bank statements, a copy of your identity card, and the credit agreements for the loans to be repaid.
+As a rule, you need the same documents as for a new loan: payslips for the last three months, complete bank statements, a copy of your identity card and the loan agreements for the loans to be repaid.

 Can I also refinance a loan with residual debt insurance?

 Yes, that is possible.
-By paying off the loan, you can cancel the associated residual debt insurance.
-Although you won't receive any refunds for premiums already paid, you will save on future insurance premiums.
+When you pay off the loan, you can cancel the associated residual debt insurance.
+Although you will not get back any premiums already paid, you will save on future insurance premiums.

 Is it worth refinancing an overdraft?

-Yes, refinancing an overdraft is almost always worthwhile.
-The interest rates for an overdraft are extremely high, averaging over nine percent.
-A personal loan is significantly cheaper and does not incur any early repayment penalties.
+Yes, refinancing an overdraft facility is almost always worthwhile.
+The interest on an overdraft is extremely high, averaging over nine per cent.
+An instalment loan is significantly cheaper and there is no early repayment charge.

 Subscribe to our newsletter